OweysMomenzada/Graph-Neural-Networks-for-effecient-Recommender-Systems/README.md

   }
   ```

-If you are also interested in the model and the technical implementation based on the experiments also cite:
+If you are also interested in the model and the technical implementation based on the experiments, also cite:

 #### Authors of <a href="https://arxiv.org/abs/1909.01315">DGL</a>:
   ```